 Gayle Lasater Pagnoni has taught in secondary and tertiary education for over a decade, and holds a doctorate in Religion from the University of Florida.
-Specializing in western hemispheric religion and globalization, her focus is on monotheism and in particular, Christian diversity, including a uniquely American variety - the Church of Jesus Christ of Latter-day Saints.
+With undergraduate degrees in Anthropology and International Relations, and a Master's in Latin American and Caribbean Studies with emphasis in Sociology, she specializes in western hemispheric religion and globalization.
+Her focus is on monotheism and in particular, Christian diversity, including a uniquely American variety - the Church of Jesus Christ of Latter-day Saints.
 She joined the Institute in August 2016.

 Kate Eubanks is the coordinator for the Boniuk Institute.
 She has spent the last ten years working in the performing arts and university settings in a variety of capacities from development to production to admnistration.
 She has a master's degree in Public History and an undergraduate degree in Psychology.
 She joined the Institute in June 2016.